phildenhoff/mmpil_solutions/README.md

 - [ ] Text editor (preferably command line)
 - [ ] Command-line stock tracker
 - [ ] CD Key generator
-- [ ] Vignere / Vernam / Caeser Ciphers
+- [X] Vignere / Vernam / Caeser Ciphers Note: Vernam is not done.
+May come back to this one day...

 ## Networking